proftomwbell/Ulex/versions/1.1/README.md

 Any party to a suit may appeal it to a panel composed of the judges who issued the decision under appeal plus four additional judges:

-1. One chosen by the deciding chair and a deciding judge not chosen by a chair;
+1. One chosen by the deciding chair and a deciding judge who was not chosen by a party or a chair;
-2. One chosen by deciding chair and the other deciding judge not chosen by a chair;
+2. One chosen by the deciding chair and the other deciding judge not chosen by a party or a chair;
 3. One chosen by each of the two deciding judges not chairs; and
 4. One chosen by the judges chosen under subsections 1 and 2, above, who shall chair the appellate panel.